 - Lack of stretching or foam rolling

-In other words, you’re going to have to more than hop out of your desk chair and go for a run to stay healthy and injury free.
-When you hop up, spend a little time on a true warm up which fires up your muscles and later in the day spend some time on mobility or stretching.
+In other words, you’re going to have to do more than hop out of your desk chair and go for a run to stay healthy and injury free.

 But if you want a specific way to test your hip strength related to running, the easiest test I’ve seen that you can do at home from Sports Injury Physio: